Why Uber tendered 15 percent of its shares to SoftBank

 SoftBank made its intentions to accept Uber's tendering offer clear in an online statement posted in November.
 Here's the full story.

-SoftBank also owns the controlling stake in US telecoms network Sprint and UK chip designer ARM, and also invests in chipmaker Nvidia and coworking company WeWork.
+SoftBank also owns the controlling stake in US telecommunications network Sprint and UK chip designer ARM, and also invests in chipmaker Nvidia and co-working company WeWork.

 Why would Uber want to tender 20 percent of its shares?